Want to quit your job to day trade? It’s feasible, but go through these steps, and know what to expect, before you quit your day job.

 Support doesn’t necessarily have to be from a mentor.
 Recruit someone to be your “trading referee.”
 This could be a friend, spouse or family member, and is someone who keeps you on track.
 You let them know what you are working on in your trading, and then you submit your trades to them.
 In all likelihood they won’t know what you are doing, so you have to explain it to them.
 Having to explain it to someone else makes sure you understand it yourself.
 It also makes you more accountable.
 Even just the thought that someone may check up on us will often prevent us from taking a trade which we shouldn’t, and keep us focused on what we should be practicing.

 Joining an online community, a local trading meet-up group or technical analysis chapter (check the International Federation of Technical Analysts website for links to country organizations, which then may list local chapters in your area) can also be beneficial at the beginning of your career.
 You will meet people on the same journey and can bounce ideas off of them.
 As a group, you may figure out certain things quicker than on your own.
 Plus, trading is a very solitary endeavor; it’s nice to have some people to talk about your “work” with.

-Have at least a years worth of savings (in addition to trading funds) so you can commit all your energy to the day trading pursuit, or have several months worth of savings (in addition to trading funds) and/or a part-time job which covers your bills each month.
+Have money saved up to last you a year (in addition to trading funds) so you can commit all your energy to the day trading pursuit, or have several months worth of savings (in addition to trading funds) and/or a part-time job which covers your bills each month.
 If you’re worried about money when you start trading, it’s likely going to be much harder for you.
 Instead, save up a bit more money…be patience in getting started, the markets will be there…there is no rush.